config

 - class AdiabaticWall

-The adiabatic wall condition sets zero heat flux \(\vec{q} \cdot \vec{n}$\) and no-slip conditions at the wall boundaries.
+- Adiabatic wall condition for compressible flow. - The adiabatic wall condition sets zero heat flux \(\vec{q} \cdot \vec{n}$\) and no-slip conditions at the wall boundaries.

 - class CBC(fields: flowfields | None = None, target: str = 'farfield', relaxation_factor: float = 0.28, tangential_relaxation: float = 0.0, is_viscous_fluxes: bool = False)